On the global convergence of Wasserstein gradient flow of the Coulomb discrepancy: Polyak-Lojasiewicz Inequality and Exponential Convergence

-\begin{lemma}[label = Confinement]{}{} Let $\mu_t$ be a solution defined as in proposition \ref{LocExistHold}.
-Let us suppose that the support of $\mu_0$ is contained in the ball of center $0$ and radius $R_0>0$.
-Then there exists a positive constant $C>0$ such that the support of $\mu_t$ is contained in $R(t) := R_0 + Ct$. \end{lemma}
+\end{proof} This allows us to bound the growth of the support. \begin{lemma} Let $\mu_t$ be a solution defined as in Proposition \ref{LocExistHold}.
+Suppose that the support of $\mu_0$ is contained in the ball of center $0$ and radius $R_0>0$.
+Then there exists a positive constant $C>0$ such that the support of $\mu_t$ is contained in $R(t)\coloneqq R_0 + Ct$. \end{lemma}

-\begin{proof} We use the inequality from lemma \ref{BoundVitEucl}.
-As $\|\mu_t\|_\infty = \|f_t\|_\infty \leq C$ by lemma \ref{ContrDensFt}, the first term is uniformly bounded in $[0,T[$.
+\begin{proof} We use the inequality from Lemma \ref{BoundVitEucl}.
+As $\|\mu_t\|_\infty = \|f_t\|_\infty \leq C$ by Lemma \ref{ContrDensFt}, the first term is uniformly bounded in $[0,T[$.
 As $\mu_t$ and $\nu$ are probability densities, so is the second term.
-This shows the result. \end{proof}
+This proves the result. \end{proof}